Patrickm79/Patrickm79/README.md

 ### Hi there 👋

+I'm Patrick!
+I have a passion for workplace safety, my father and I were both injured on the river and that sparked a desire to improve safety through accessibility.
+I want to create products that are easy to use and will reduce accidents in the workplace.

+You can find me on [Linkedin](https://www.linkedin.com/in/patrick-millet-536110197/)

 <!--
 **Patrickm79/Patrickm79** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.